-But in order to keep his secret and to stop the box falling into the hands of wrongdoers, he has been on the run for 700 years – occasionally requiring the help of a human ally.
+But in order to keep his secret and to stop the box from falling into the hands of wrongdoers, he has been on the run for 700 years – occasionally requiring the help of a human ally.

 He is being chased by a magician called Abner Brown (Robert Stephens) and his gang, which includes Kay’s former governess.

-With the wolves closing in Kay agrees to take the box home with him, and so begins an adventure that takes the young boy back into the past “when the wolves ran wild across England” and to ancient Greece where he meets the inventor of the box.
+With the wolves closing in, Kay agrees to take the box home with him, and so begins an adventure that takes the young boy back into the past “when the wolves ran wild across England” and to ancient Greece, where he meets the inventor of the box.

-The BBC sold the series to 215 American PBS stations where it was shown during prime-time with the six 30-minute episodes being shown as three 60-minute broadcasts.
+The BBC sold the series to 215 American PBS stations, where it was shown during prime time with the six 30-minute episodes being shown as three 60-minute broadcasts.